 Names, direction, nature….and what not!

-Well, you might have heard so many names like Kurashio current, Oyashio current, Peru current etc. Is Kurashio a cold current or warm current?
+Well, you might have heard so many names like Kuroshio current, Oyashio current, Peru current etc. Is Kuroshio a cold current or warm current?
 Where is its location?

-It’s not easy to remember all the names, location and type (warm or cold) of ocean currents – without right guidance.
+It’s not easy to remember all the names, location and type (warm or cold) of ocean currents – without the right guidance.
 UPSC often ask questions in Prelims and Mains from the topic of ocean currents.
-So, what is the shot-cut approach to learn fast?
+So, what is the short-cut approach to learn fast?
 Well, wait and see.

 How to learn the names of ocean currents, faster?